 Sign up now on the Surfshark website

-While this provides incredible speeds, it does mean you can’t use the VPN on Chromebooks or games consoles – you’ll only get cover on Windows, macOS, iOS, Android and Linux, and the apps don’t offer much configuration either.
+While Catapult Hydra provides great speeds, it does mean you can’t use the VPN on Chromebooks or games consoles – you’ll only get cover on Windows, macOS, iOS, Android and Linux, and the apps don’t offer much configuration either.
 However, it's great for streaming as it can access just about every service on the market.

-Although it does have some drawbacks, if you want the very fastest US VPN money can buy (and it’s not too expensive either), Hotspot Shield could be the way to go.
+Although it does have some drawbacks, if you want a fast, simple US VPN (and it’s not too expensive either), Hotspot Shield could be the way to go.

 Sign up now on the Hotspot Shield website